A low-cost ice melt monitoring system using wind-induced motion of mass-balance stakes: Data acquisition and analysis methods

 \section{Data acquisition and analysis methods}

-The \brachi\ firmware is configurable to allow user-defined data collection schedules.
+The BRACHI firmware is configurable to allow user-defined data collection schedules.
 For the tests presented in this paper, data are recorded for 120~seconds every hour.
-The three-axis accelerometer is sampled at 200~Hz, and to reduce data volume, the acceleration magnitude squared is computed and saved to the micro SD card.
+The three-axis accelerometer is sampled at 200~Hz, and to reduce data volume, the acceleration is squared and summed across all three axes before being saved to the micro SD card.
 The acceleration data are processed offline to determine the stake length as a function of time.
 Processing of each 120-second timestream begins with dividing the data into 10 equal-length chunks.
 Analyzing these chunks enables identification of low-amplitude vibrational modes that may fluctuate above and below the noise floor.
-Each chunk is Fourier transformed and squared to obtain a power spectrum, with the frequencies halved to correct for the doubling introduced by using the motion's magnitude.
-In this spectrum, the vibrational frequencies of the stake appear as narrow peaks.
+Each chunk is Fourier transformed and squared to obtain a power spectrum, where the vibrational frequencies of the stake appear as narrow peaks.

 Figure \ref{fig:fft} shows all of the frequency peaks that are typically present, although for some measurements under different conditions, only a subset of these frequencies may be excited at detectable levels.
 The peaks in the power spectrum include the first and second vibrational modes ($F_1$ and $F_2$) and other spectral lines at $2F_1$, $2F_2$, and $F_2 \pm F_1$.
-The peaks at $F_2 \pm F_1$ arise from Fourier transforming the squared magnitude of the acceleration.
+The peaks at $2F_1$, $2F_2$, and $F_2 \pm F_1$ arise from Fourier transforming the squared magnitude of the acceleration.
+Future measurements will save and process the motion of all axes separately without squaring.

 In a single power spectrum measurement, peaks are located by searching for local maxima that lie above the noise floor.
 Identification of these peaks begins with finding a candidate $F_1$, determined by the peak location with the highest amplitude within a frequency range of 0 to $2F_1$.
 Then, $F_2$ is identified by searching for a set of three peaks located at $F_2-F_1$, $F_2$, and $F_2+F_1$.
 Candidate $F_1$ and $F_2$ frequencies are computed for all chunks, and the values that are most consistent across the chunks are averaged together for the data recording period.
 The error on each averaged frequency measurement is taken to be the larger of the computed error on the mean, or the frequency resolution of the spectrum.
 The averaged $F_1$ and $F_2$ values are each used to compute $L$, and a weighted average of those $L$ values yields the final length measurement of the stake.
 The error on $L$ is obtained by numerically propagating the errors from $F_1$ and $F_2$.